Molecular De Novo Design through Transformer-based Reinforcement Learning: Methodology: REINVENT-Transformer

-A Simplified Molecular Input Line Entry System (SMILES) \citep{SMILES} defines a molecule as a character sequence reflecting atoms as well as special symbols that illustrate ring opening and closure along with branching.
-In the majority of scenarios, SMILES are tokenized

-on a single-character basis, with the exception of two-character atom types such as " $\mathrm{Cl}$ " and "Br", and unique environments indicated by square brackets (e.g., $[\mathrm{nH}])$, where they are processed as a single token.
+A Simplified Molecular Input Line Entry System (SMILES)~\citep{SMILES} defines a molecule as a character sequence reflecting atoms as well as special symbols that illustrate ring opening and closure along with branching.
+In the majority of scenarios, SMILES are tokenized on a single-character basis, with the exception of two-character atom types such as " $\mathrm{Cl}$ " and "Br", and unique environments indicated by square brackets (e.g., $[\mathrm{nH}])$, where they are processed as a single token.
 This approach to tokenization led to the identification of 86 tokens in the training data.
-Figure 3 illustrates how a chemical structure is converted to SMILES and binary-coded representations.

 A single molecule can be represented in multiple ways using SMILES.
 Algorithms that consistently represent a particular molecule with the same SMILES are termed canonicalization algorithms~\citep{weininger1988smiles}.
 Nevertheless, different algorithm implementations may still yield diverse SMILES.